| Title: | Estimating Infection Rates from Serological Data |

 |

-is left empty, a warning will be produced,
+If strata is left empty, a warning will be produced,

-recommending that you use est.incidence()
+recommending that you use est_seroincidence() for unstratified analyses,

-with no strata instead of calling est.incidence()
+with no strata instead of calling est_seroincidence(),

 argument to avoid that warning.

-has meaningful inputs:
+if strata has meaningful inputs:

-An object of class "seroincidence.by"
+An object of class "seroincidence.by"; i.e., a list of

-, one for each stratum,
+"seroincidence" objects from est_seroincidence(), one for each stratum,

 with some meta-data attributes.

-An object of class "seroincidence"
+An object of class "seroincidence".

-library(dplyr) xs_data <- sees_pop_data_pk_100 curve <- typhoid_curves_nostrat_100 %>% filter(antigen_iso %in% c("HlyE_IgA", "HlyE_IgG")) noise <- example_noise_params_pk est2 <- est.incidence.by( strata = "catchment", pop_data = xs_data, curve_params = curve, noise_params = noise, antigen_isos = c("HlyE_IgG", "HlyE_IgA"), # num_cores = 8 # Allow for parallel processing to decrease run time iterlim = 5 # limit iterations for the purpose of this example ) print(est2) summary(est2)
+library(dplyr) xs_data <- sees_pop_data_pk_100 curve <- typhoid_curves_nostrat_100 |> filter(antigen_iso %in% c("HlyE_IgA", "HlyE_IgG")) noise <- example_noise_params_pk est2 <- est_seroincidence_by( strata = "catchment", pop_data = xs_data, sr_params = curve, noise_params = noise, antigen_isos = c("HlyE_IgG", "HlyE_IgA"), # num_cores = 8 # Allow for parallel processing to decrease run time iterlim = 5 # limit iterations for the purpose of this example ) print(est2) summary(est2)library(dplyr) xs_data <- sees_pop_data_pk_100 curve <- typhoid_curves_nostrat_100 |> filter(antigen_iso %in% c("HlyE_IgA", "HlyE_IgG")) noise <- example_noise_params_pk est2 <- est_seroincidence_by( strata = "catchment", pop_data = xs_data, sr_params = curve, noise_params = noise, antigen_isos = c("HlyE_IgG", "HlyE_IgA"), # num_cores = 8 # Allow for parallel processing to decrease run time iterlim = 5 # limit iterations for the purpose of this example ) print(est2) summary(est2)

 A subset of noise parameter estimates from the SEES study, for examples and testing, for Pakistan

-) with 4 rows and 7 columns:
+example_noise_params_pkA curve_params object (from as_sr_params()) with 4 rows and 7 columns:

 which antigen and isotype are being measured (data is in long format)